 The Generator is the Hostelling International representative in Venice.
 So, depending on where you have booked, you might be asked to show your membership card or pay an extra €2 per night.
 That does not seem to apply to Booking.com bookings.

-The Generator Ostello Venezia is located right by the waterfront of Guidecca island and the Zitelle Vaporetto stop, about 300m across the water from Saint Mark’s square in a 19th-century building with high, wood-beam ceilings and thick walls.
+The Generator Ostello Venezia is located right by the waterfront of Giudecca island and the Zitelle Vaporetto stop, about 300m across the water from Saint Mark’s Square in a 19th-century building with high, wood-beam ceilings and thick walls.

 To get there take the no. 2 Vaporetto from the train station.
 Other water buses stopping here are the no. 4.1/4.2 as well as no. 16 at the far end of the island.